Exchange Visitor Program

 The U.S. Department of Homeland Security require that all new Exchange Visitor Program participants, applying for a visa must pay a $220 SEVIS fee.
 Spouses and dependent children of exchange visitors are exempt from the SEVIS fee.
 This is mandatory fee and must be paid before you go to the U.S. Embassy or Consulate for your visa interview.
 Information on SEVIS fee procedures are available here.

-Additional information on SEVIS fee procedures for The Graduate Center is available here.
+Learn more about SEVIS fee procedures for the Graduate Center

 Conditions and Limitations for J-1 Immigration Status